National surveillance of the HPV immunisation programme (project description)

 Vaccine effectiveness among women

 In a study from the surveillance program, results show that the first cohort who were offered HPV vaccine in the 7th grade (girls born in 1997) had a significantly lower incidence of HPV than girls in older cohorts who were not offered the vaccine.
 For the 1997 cohort as a whole, the incidence of all HPV types was reduced by a total of 42 percent, while the vaccine preventable types were reduced by 81 percent (3).

-Precursors of cervical cancer and cervical cancer are routinely reported to the Norwegian Cancer Registry (4).
+Precursors of cervical cancer and cervical cancer are routinely reported to the Norwegian Cancer Registry (5).
 By compiling data from the Norwegian Cancer Registry and SYSVAK, the incidence of precursors of cervical cancer and cervical cancer among vaccinated and unvaccinated women is compared.
 In addition, the Cancer Registry reports precursors of cervical cancer and cervical cancers to the Norwegian Surveillance System for Communicable diseases (MSIS) (6).
 For a selection of women with precursors of cervical cancer and for all cases of cervical cancer, tissue samples are obtained from the different pathology laboratories for HPV analysis at the HPV reference laboratory at Akershus University Hospital.
 Positive HPV test results are recorded in the MSIS registry.
 Through the compilation of test results from MSIS and information on vaccination status from SYSVAK, the effect of HPV vaccination on the incidence and changes of HPV types in precursors of cervical cancer and cervical cancer is being monitored.
 HPV examination of tissue samples from women with precursors of cervical cancer or cervical cancer is allowed through the MSIS regulations.
-Women may reserve themselves against storing residual material after HPV testing (6).
+Women may reserve themselves against storing residual material after HPV testing (7).
 More information about MSIS-HPV and reservation: